 Good quotation terms and conditions protect your business and prevent misunderstandings.
 Start with the basics: what exactly are you delivering, when, where and at what price?

 Payment terms are crucial.
-State when payment must be made, which payment methods you accept and what happens in the event of late payment.
+State when payment is due, which payment methods you accept, and what happens in the event of late payment.
 For catering, advance payment or a deposit is customary.

 Always include a cancellation policy.
-Specify the deadline for free cancellation and the costs that apply after that date.
+Specify the deadline for free cancellation and the costs that apply thereafter.
 For events, these are often a percentage of the total price.

 | Condition | Why it is important | Practical example |